Monterey Regional Airport: Destinations map

-As of September 2024, Allegiant Air, American Airlines, and Sun Country Airlines are the only airlines serving Monterey with mainline jets.
+As of July 2026, Allegiant Air, American Airlines, and United Airlines are the only airlines serving Monterey with mainline jets.
 Allegiant planned to fly Boeing 757-200s nonstop to Honolulu starting in November 2012; however, this Hawaii service never started and was subsequently permanently cancelled.
 Avelo Airlines also planned Boeing 737-800 service to Burbank beginning in September 2021; however, this service was also cancelled before it launched.